 Academic Support Services

 Morse Pond School has a wealth of services available to students.
-We also have volunteers (VIPS) available for a myriad of support.
-If you need assistance, please contact Dr. Kerri Whipple at (508 548-7300 ext.
+We also have volunteers (VIPS) available for a myriad of supports.
+If you have any questions or need assistance, please contact the Assistant Principal’s Office at (508 548-7300 ext.
 403).
-You may also email email@example.com or VIPS at: firstname.lastname@example.org.
+You may also email firstname.lastname@example.org.

 Field trips are offered throughout the year.
-There may be scholarships available for those that may need them.
+There may be scholarships available for those who may need them.

 - Students will observe school rules of behavior and respect the laws and property of the region.